HL7/PDDI-CDS/input/pagecontent/index.md

 The example CDS services shown in this implementation guide were written without the use of a specific authoring tool.
 The [Clinical Decision Support Authoring Tool](https://cds.ahrq.gov/cdsconnect/authoring) is a component of the CDS Connect project funded by the Agency for Healthcare Research and Quality [(AHRQ)](https://www.ahrq.gov/).
 It is possible to use the authoring tool to develop PDDI CDS logic using CQL.
 Interested persons can access [a test version of the tool with these features on GitHub](https://github.com/dbmi-pitt/AHRQ-CDS-Connect-Authoring-Tool).
 However, the authoring tool was not used to assist with PDDI CDS that uses CDS Hooks as specified in this implementation guide.

+In addition, these artifacts have been tested over the years in various ways including at connectathons and, most recently, using the VS code environment: https://github.com/dbmi-pitt/pddi-cds-vscode-validation

 ### Scope

 This implementation guide: